Why no "twitter" or "FaceBook"

 Since the advent of civilization, human intelligence has reigned at the pinnacle of intelligence on the planet.
 Many (if not most) religious people, believe such intelligence arose "in the image of God" -- i.e., as intelligent beings with free-will.
 Non-theistic01 people believe such intelligence arose by evolution (in which process the role of a "Creator" cannot be scientifically excluded) yielding intelligent beings with free-will.
 Indeed, recognition of those two assertions is to recognize what ought to be understood as foundational principles for a Grand Unified Theory of Science, Philosophy And Religion (GUTSPAR).

 There can be no doubt that scientists on what will become the front-lines of the battle between technology and human free-will must play a vital role if human free-will -- i.e., liberty -- is to be preserved, but there's another profession with a vital role to play in such battle: The legal profession.
 How and why so?
 Historically enlightened analysis of the United States Constitution reveals how its provisions impose uniquely upon the legal profession the broad duty to protect liberty writ large-- For elaboration, see Footnote 03.
+See also a "hypothetical" about what may be reality by 2035.

 Recent Technological Milestones Pertaining to Science, Technology & Liberty: .